 Distributions on the Series A Preferred Units are cumulative from the date of original issue and will be payable monthly in arrears on each Distribution Payment Date (as defined below), commencing November 15, 2015, when, as and if declared by the board of directors of our general partner out of legally available funds for such purpose.
-The initial distribution on the Series A Preferred Units will be paid on November 15, 2015 in an amount equal to \$ per unit.
+The initial distribution on the Series A Preferred Units for the period from October 15, 2015 through October 31, 2015 will be paid on November 15, 2015 in an amount equal to \$0.10 per unit.

-The initial distribution rate for the Series A Preferred Units from and including the date of original issue to, but not including, , 2020 (the "Fixed Rate Period") will be % per annum of the \$ liquidation preference per unit (equal to \$ per unit per annum).
-On and after , 2020 (the "Floating Rate Period"), distributions on the Series A Preferred Units will accumulate at an annual floating rate equal to the one-month LIBOR plus a spread of %.
+The initial distribution rate for the Series A Preferred Units from and including the date of original issue to, but not including, November 1, 2020 (the "Fixed Rate Period") will be 9.00% per annum of the \$25.00 liquidation preference per unit (equal to \$2.25 per unit per annum).
+On and after November 1, 2020 (the "Floating Rate Period"), distributions on the Series A Preferred Units will accumulate at an annual floating rate equal to the one-month LIBOR plus a spread of 7.71%.